-Performance requirements related to Crystal aging is maintained to a mil-spec published by the US government.
-The typical process to meet an aging requirement is to perform a burn in on the oscillator, put the parts into a aging system where it is measured multiple times a day, these measurements are then plotted and compared against the mil standard on crystal aging.
+Performance requirements related to crystal aging are maintained to a mil-spec published by the US government.
+The typical process to meet an aging requirement is to perform a burn in on the oscillator, put the parts into a aging system where it is measured multiple times a day, and then plot and compare these measurements against the mil standard on crystal aging.

-There are many factors that can affect the crystals aging rate.
-Chief among these are the amount of contaminants that become sealed inside of the resonator's package.
-As you can imagine, inside of an oscillator package there are several interface boundaries between electrical connections, mechanical connections, and the crystal blank itself.
+There are many factors that can affect crystal aging rate.
+Chief among these is the amount of contaminants that become sealed inside the resonator's package.
+As you can imagine, inside an oscillator package are several interface boundaries between electrical connections, mechanical connections, and the crystal blank itself.
 Each one of these interfaces is an opportunity to introduce new contaminants into the package.

-So what can designers do to insulate themselves from the negative effects of crystal aging?
+So, what can designers do to insulate themselves from the negative effects of crystal aging?
 One counter-intuitive design approach is to reduce the required temperature range for the oscillator.

 A common systems engineering approach is to build margin into your component selection to ensure system level performance.
 If a system must operate across a temperature range from -20 to 70 degrees C, it's natural for a systems engineer to say "I'm going to buffer myself and spec the oscillator over the full temperature range -40 to 85 degrees C."